narrowtux/macos-quirks/custom-postgres.md

 ## PostGIS

+To compile PostGIS from scratch you will need:

+ * PostgreSQL installation with header files
+ * PROJ compiled from sources (Homebrew version does not work)

 ### `configure: error: could not find libproj - you may need to specify the directory of a PROJ.4 installation using --with-projdir`